initOS/dob/docs/environment.md

 ## Environment variables of `.env`

 - BOOTSTRAP_MODE ..
 Environment mode
+- BOOTSTRAP_DEBUGGER ..
+Specify the debugger to use
+  - Possible options: debugpy
 - PGPASSWORD ..
 Required.
 Postgres password of the database user.
 - DB_VERSION ..
 Postgres version to use.
 If not set `latest`
 - ODOO_VERSION ..
 Odoo version to use with the format `x.0`